General Practitioners

 • Matt was born in NZ, he graduated from Auckland University in 2014.
 He worked in Waikato Hospital for 3 years, and completed a paediatrics diploma.
 He trained and worked as a GP initially in Te Aroha, then Hamilton (Te Kohao Health), before coming to work at Mahoe Med.
 He enjoys the large range of aspects covered in General Practice and the opportunity to help people stay well throughout their life.
 His interests are spending time with his wife and two boys, music, and most recently, disc-golf.

-• Starting 20th February 2024.
-Further details to come.
+• Further details to come.

 • Shyam did his training in Dunedin, has worked at Waikato Hospital before entering General Practice in 2018.
 In 2022, he completed his GP fellowship in Te Awamutu.
 Shyam enjoys all areas of General Practice but has a particular interest in paediatrics.